kfcpaladin/sze-the-game/README.md

 1. Restructures the /game directory so that it is easier to manage
 2. Introduces subclasses to the ADVCharacter used in master/nub to offer specialisation
 3. Uses an updated renpy engine to [*renpy-6.99.13*](https://www.renpy.org/dl/6.99.13/)
-4. Added redirectable music and sfx directories
+4. Added redirectable audio subdirectories for better global audio classification (*allows for better classification*)
-5. Added redirectable image subdirectories for better global image classification (*prevents image clashing between images with same name*)
+5. Added redirectable image subdirectories for better global image classification (*allows for better classification*)
 6. Added achievements, quests, inventory, items, statistics screen, and a diary
 7. Added minigames, including *pong, kahoot*